-Load and fire three rounds without making adjustments, or moving the target or rifle.
-Once the three shots are fired, unload the rifle, and ensure the action is opened.
-Once this is done move on downrange to the target.
+Load and fire three rounds without making adjustments or moving the target or rifle.
+Once the three shots are fired, you can unload the rifle and ensure the action is opened.
+Once this is done, move on downrange to the target.

-Turrets adjust the reticle up and down and left to right, this allows the scope to be aligned to where the rifle is shooting.
+Turrets adjust the reticle up and down and left to right.
+This allows you to align the scope to where the rifle shoots.
 This measurement will correspond to distance moved on the target.

 Repeat the process of shooting three rounds and adjusting the scope until it is striking the bullseye of the target.
 Once this is complete, place a new target on the target holder and shoot three more shots to confirm the zero.

-Once the shooter confirms his or her zero they or the target should move to the range they expect to be shooting at.
-Once at this range is established the shooter cleans their bore at least one time.
-Shooters should ensure the weapon is clear and then run a boresnake or punch rod with brush through the barrel to clean it.
+Once the shooter confirms his or her zero, they or the target should move to the range they expect to shoot at.
+Once at this range, the shooter cleans their bore at least one time.
+Shooters should ensure the weapon is clear, then run a boresnake or punch rod with brush through the barrel to clean it.

 8. The Final Zero

-A shooter can then call it a day, pack it up and go home.
+At this point, the shooter has completed the steps of how to zero a scope.
+A shooter can then call it a day, pack it up, and go home.
 Alternatively, they can move the target or themselves back even further and zero the rifle to ensure it is accurate at ranges beyond what the shooter expects.

 This is optional but can be very handy in unplanned situations.

+Do you confidently know how to zero a scope?
 Zeroing a rifle to a scope is an absolute necessity.
-The more time a shooter takes and applies the fundamentals the more precise their scope will be.
-Every step should be done appropriately, from setting the scope on the rifle, to securing the rifle into a stable firing position.
+The more time a shooter takes and applies the fundamentals, the more precise their scope will be.
+Every step should be done appropriately, from setting the scope on the rifle to securing the rifle into a stable firing position.

 Skipping any step, or being lazy about it, will result in frustration at best, or a poorly zeroed rifle at worst.
 Shooters should take their time, be safe, and always double-check their zeroes.

-Vortex Optics has also put together a good video that walks through sighting in your scope from start to finish.
+Vortex Optics has also put together a good video that walks through how to zero a scope from start to finish.